 Center of the American Experiment is Minnesota’s think tank.
 Its mission is to change Minnesota’s civic culture by promoting free-market, limited government policies.
-In addition to writing and commissioning papers, holding public meetings, and informing legislators, the Center engages in an aggressive outreach program including op-eds, radio ads, videos, emails, an active web site (www.americanexperiment.org), a quarterly magazine called Thinking Minnesota, Facebook, and more.
+In addition to writing and commissioning papers, holding public meetings and informing legislators, the Center engages in an aggressive outreach program including op-eds, radio ads, videos, television ads, billboards, emails, an active web site (www.americanexperiment.org), a quarterly magazine, Thinking Minnesota, with a circulation of over 70,000, Facebook, and more.
 Through these means, the Center brings conservative messages to millions of Minnesotans.

 - BA degree required; advanced degree (MA, PhD or JD) preferred